mcj-group/rusty-pbbs/README.md

+# Important Notice

+**This repository has been archived and is no longer actively maintained.
+Please visit the [new version](https://github.com/mcj-group/rpb) of this project, which is an updated fork with additional benchmarks.**

 # Rusty-PBBS: A replica of PBBS in Rust.

 Rusty-PBBS is a benchmark suite of regular and irregular parallelism in Rust,